tiptoppress/category-posts-widget/readme.txt

 * Option to change ordering of posts.
 * Option to show post thumbnail & set dimension by width & height.
 * Option to put thumbnail on top
+* Option to hide posts which have no thumbnail.
 * Option to disable widget CSS.
 * Set how many posts to show.
 * Option show post author.